guardian/frontend/docs/01-start-here/06-testing-tips.md

 ### Missing error and warning highlighting because of Reader mode in tests

 Reader mode can be selected as the default view for tests in IntelliJ.
-This can make testing difficult as you loose error and warning highlighting.
+This can make testing difficult as you lose error and warning highlighting.
 You can either disable reader mode, or enable error and warning highlighting while in reader mode.
 [Here's more detail on how to do that](https://www.jetbrains.com/help/idea/reader-mode.html).